-Our dental work does not usually last our entire lifetime.
-Due to the amount of daily wear and tear from biting forces, acids from our food and temperature changes in the mouth, our dental work starts to deteriorate.
-When older amalgam fillings start to wear out, they usually appear corroded around the margins, which can allow more bacteria to enter the space between the tooth and filling and cause another cavity to form.
+Our dental work typically won’t last our entire lifetime.
+Due to the amount of daily wear and tear from biting forces, acids from our food and temperature changes in the mouth, our dental work will start to deteriorate.
+When an older amalgam filling start to wear out, they usually appear corroded around the margins, which can allow more bacteria to enter the space between the tooth and filling and cause another cavity to form.

 Another problem that can occur from aging amalgam fillings is from the expansion of the material every time the mouth experiences a shift in temperature during eating and drinking.
 This can cause the amalgam to expand, putting stress on the surrounding tooth structure and resulting in cracks throughout the remaining tooth structure.
 Over time, this can lead to fractured teeth and, depending on the severity of the fracture, tooth loss.

 Amalgam has been widely used in dentistry for decades.
 At one point in time, it was the most cost-effective material available.
 Modern dentistry has introduced a wider variety of dental materials that are both safer for human health as well as better for the tooth in the long-term.